-Corrective action plans (CAPs) will be tailored to the particular misconduct and will provide structure with timeframes so as not to allow continued misconduct.
+Corrective Action Plans will be tailored to the particular misconduct and will provide structure with time frames so as not to allow continued misconduct.
 Corrective action may also include the appropriate sanctioning of the responsible individual or parties.
 The Compliance Officer will promptly recommend or develop new or amended internal policies and procedures to prevent future violations.
 The appropriate department director or manager will be responsible for implementing any recommended policies or procedures.
-The Compliance Officer may determine that the subject of the violation is appropriate for follow-up auditing or monitoring in order to assure that corrective action is effective.
+The Compliance Officer may determine that the subject of the violation is appropriate for follow-up auditing or monitoring in order to assure that corrective action is occurring.

-When developing corrective actions for misconduct committed by CPHL's first-tier, downstream, or related entities (FDRs) the elements of the corrective action will be detailed in a written agreement with the entity that includes ramifications should the subcontractor fail to satisfactorily implement the corrective action.
+When developing corrective actions for misconduct committed by Centers Plan for Healthy Living's first tier entity, downstream entity, or related entity the elements of the corrective action will be detailed in a written agreement with the entity that includes ramifications will the subcontractor fail to satisfactorily implement the corrective action.
 Corrective action plans will continue to be monitored after the implementation to ensure that they are effective.